getantidote/use-omz/README.md

 > A Zsh plugin to make using Oh-My-Zsh with antidote easier.

-The Zsh plugin manager [antidote][antidote] can be used to load subplugins, such as those included in frameworks like [Oh-My-Zsh][omz].
+The Zsh plugin manager [antidote][antidote] can be used to load subplugins, such as those included in frameworks like Prezto and [Oh-My-Zsh][omz].
 However, it doesn't have specific logic to treat these popular frameworks different than any other plugin.
-With projects like Oh-My-Zsh that have a lot of dependencies on itself, and aren't expecting to be loaded any way other than the documented default, that can be a problem.
+With projects like Oh-My-Zsh (aka: OMZ) that have a lot of dependencies on itself, and aren't expecting to be loaded any way other than the documented default, that can be a problem.

-With Oh-My-Zsh, it's a [Rat King](https://en.wikipedia.org/wiki/Rat_king) of dependencies.
+OMZ can be a bit of a [Rat King](https://en.wikipedia.org/wiki/Rat_king) of dependencies.
 You have to know what each OMZ plugin you are using requires and be sure to include all those pre-requisites - setting all the right variables, including all the right libraries, declaring all the right functions, or setting up Zsh completions to work correctly.
 While antidote documents some of that, it's constantly changing and an unnecessarily complicated process for regular users that just want to use antidote with Oh-My-Zsh together seamlessly.
 This project solves all that.

 Since [antidote][antidote] is intended to be a general-purpose, high performance Zsh plugin manager without added complexity or special handling of frameworks like OMZ, this plugin serves as a bridge.
 It's not strictly necessary to use [antidote-use-omz](https://github.com/mattmc3/antidote-use-omz) with antidote, but it is highly recommended.